 Where to Stay in Bagan

-We stayed at a mid-range option in New Bagan called Bagan Nova Guesthouse.
-The Guesthouse was more of a Boutique Hotel with tasteful décor, one of the best breakfasts we had during our time in Myanmar, and very friendly and helpful staff.
-It’s located in a quiet street a few minutes’ walk from the bustling main road in New Bagan.
-When we stayed in December 2015 it cost $40 per night for a twin room including breakfast, which we booked on Agoda.
+We stayed at a mid-range option in New Bagan called Bagan Nova Hotel.
+This boutique hotel has tasteful décor, one of the best breakfasts we had during our time in Myanmar, and very friendly and helpful staff.

 Getting Around in Bagan

-Other options to get around include hiring push bikes, taxiing or hiring a horse and cart with driver.
+Other options to get around include hiring pushbikes, taxiing, or hiring a horse and cart with a driver.

 Where to Eat in Bagan